yinshaolong/ColorPalleteGenerator/README.md

 # ColorPalleteGenerator
 **flask run**

-Runs the program.
+  -Runs the program.

 **pip install -r requirements.txt**

-Downloads all the neccesary modules to run the program.
+  -Downloads all the neccesary modules to run the program.